 11 Forgotten but Important Moments in Women's History

 From Sojourner Truth speaking about equality to Elizabeth Cady Stanton writing the Declaration of Sentiments, women have fought for respect and equal rights throughout history.
-Most textbooks cover pivotal moments in women’s history, such as Marie Curie being the first woman to win a Nobel Prize and Susan B. Anthony working to get women the vote.
-But there are a wealth of lesser-known yet incredibly important moments in women’s history that you might not know about.
+Most textbooks cover pivotal moments now celebrated during Women's History Month, such as Marie Curie being the first woman to win a Nobel Prize and Susan B. Anthony working to get women the vote.
+But there is a wealth of lesser-known yet incredibly important moments in women’s history that you might not know about.

 Soon after Ada Lovelace was born, her mother and her father—the poet Lord Byron—separated.
 Determined that their daughter would not grow up to be like Byron, Ada's mother made sure she spent her time studying math, logic, and science.
 As a teenager, she met Charles Babbage, a mathematician who conceptualized the first automatic calculator, which he called a Difference Engine.
 In the early 1840s, Lovelace helped him translate (from French to English) an article about another idea of his, a digital computer that he dubbed an Analytical Engine.
 But Lovelace did more than translate.
 She also added her own extensive notes and wrote an algorithm for the Analytical Engine to compute Bernoulli numbers.
 While historians still hotly debate how much of this was her work versus Babbage's, it's agreed that she was the one who recognized that what they were working on could be more than a calculator and is credited with the movement from calculation to computation.

 2. Septima Clark petitions on behalf of black educators.